withtally/gov_deployer/README.md

 ------------------------------------
 ### Bravo Deployment

-Deploy in a single command all the contracts needed to create an Bravo Compound style governance.
+Deploy in a single command all the contracts needed to create a Bravo Compound style governance.

 To deploy bravo you need to deploy __1st the token__, __2nd the timelock__, __3rd the delegate__ and __4th delegator__.
 Delegator is the main governance contract and delegate is the governance contract used as a proxy to the delegator.